AhmedRaafat14/apiplatform-users-auth/README.md

           arguments:
               - '@app.user.repository'
     ```
-    * Now, it is our time to implement our new endpoint.
+    * Now, it is time to implement our new endpoint to register a new account.
     ```php
     # api/src/Controller/AuthController.php